OPEN HOUSE EVENTS

 (4 sessions/week) These are the cornerstone of the Nurse Practitioner Postgraduate Training Program.
 In precepted clinics, the residents develop their own patient panel while having an expert Esperanza Health Centers primary care provider (MD or APRN) exclusively assigned to them.

 (2 sessions/week for 1 month) Specialty rotations in areas of high-volume/high-burden/high-risk situations most commonly encountered in the setting of the FQHC.
-Rotations may include but are not limited to: orthopedics, dermatology, women’s health, pediatrics, geriatrics, newborn nursery, HIV care, adult behavioral health, child and adolescent behavioral health, healthcare for the homeless, endocrinology, and MAT.
+Rotations may include but are not limited to: orthopedics, dermatology, women’s health, pediatrics, geriatrics, newborn nursery, HIV care, adult behavioral health, child and adolescent behavioral health, endocrinology, and MAT.

 (2 sessions/week) During mentored clinics, the postgraduate trainees work as a member of a team, and see patients at the delegation of the primary care providers, who remain available for consultations.
 The focus is on the practice of episodic and acute care visits.